vstanyshevskyy/obobruiko/content/articles_files/how-to-cope-with-uncertainty-three-cbt-techniques-to-reduce-worry-and-anxiety.md

 ---
-title: "How to Cope With Uncertainty: Three CBT Techniques to Reduce Worry and Anxiety"
+title: "How to Deal With Uncertainty: 3 CBT Techniques to Reduce Worry and Anxiety"
 publishTime: 2026-01-10T20:57:00.000+01:00
 content:
   - useWhiteForNav: false